Provisioning

 Terraform is an open-source tool to practice ‘Infra as Code’.
 Describe the cloud resource you want and create them with one command.

-Pigsty has terraform templates for AWS, Aliyun, and Tencent Cloud, you can use them to create VMs on the cloud for Pigsty Demo.
+Pigsty has Terraform templates for AWS, Aliyun, and Tencent Cloud, you can use them to create VMs on the cloud for Pigsty Demo.

 Terraform can be easily installed with homebrew, too: brew install terraform